Mervodactyl/CV/cv.md

 _Highlights_

-Being able to see my work history on GitHub and see how far I've progressed in such a short time frame and helping others through volunteer teaching
+Being able to view my work history on GitHub and see how far I've progressed in such a short time frame though helping others and my own tireless perseverance

 ### [CritterCorder](https://www.behance.net/gallery/11111993/CritterCorder-Branding)